ubihazard/kf2-dedicated-outbreaks/README.md

 *This [Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2738425105 "View") had to be reposted here on GitHub because apparently some degenerate with moderator permissions on Steam, or some automated system, kept messing it up, for unknown reason.*

+**Update 3:** with the official release of fall 2023 update, this workaround doesn’t appear to work anymore.
+Developer has implemented additional checks to prevent match from starting.
+There’s also an issue with profile loading after activating time spoofing.
+This guide and this page will be kept for archival purposes.
+It’s going to take **a lot** of time to collect all weekly rewards now if you didn’t take advantage of this method while it was still working.

-**Update:** Fall 2023 update *finally* adds weekly mode selector to play any mode anytime you want. *However,* you would still unlock reward *only for the currently scheduled weekly...* Therefore it is useless if you want to unlock several weekly rewards ahead of time.
+**Update 2:** Fall 2023 update *finally* adds weekly mode selector to play any mode anytime you want. *However,* you would still unlock reward *only for the currently scheduled weekly...* Therefore it is useless if you want to unlock several weekly rewards ahead of time.
 So this guide is still relevant.

+**Update 1:** this guide is still relevant in 2022 as no fix to remedy the situation has been released yet.

 A guide to play any weekly outbreak any time you want.
 This guide will be useful to anyone still playing [Killing Floor 2](https://wiki.killingfloor2.com/index.php?title=Main_Page "Wiki").
 It is still relevant in 2022 as no fix to remedy the situation has been released yet.